raimohanska/esp-dht-transmitter/README.md

 I use my `sensor-server` project as the server that accepts the connections from my sensors.
 You may experiment simply with `nc -k -l 5000` as well.

+Data is sent to the server using HTTP POST, as a JSON array of measurements.